Closing Down A Limited Company

 - If insolvent, do I want to form a Phoenix company to trade on with?

-- If I have a solvent company, then have I filed a final set of accounts assuring solvency and ability to pay everyone within a year?
+- If I have a solvent company, have I filed a final set of accounts to ensure solvency and ability to pay everyone within a year?

 - Ensure you tell the HMRC.